Why is this important?

-There are a number of websites that can help with tax problems:
+There are a number of websites that provide useful information about tax:

 - HM Revenue and Customs (HMRC) is the government department responsible for tax.
-Its website contains a lot of useful information.
-Go to: www.hmrc.gov.uk
+Go to www.hmrc.gov.uk

 - The GOV.UK website also has tax information for individuals at www.gov.uk and for businesses at www.gov.uk

-- TaxAid has useful information on how to resolve tax problems for UK taxpayers at www.taxaid.org.uk
+- TaxAid has useful information on how to resolve tax problems at www.taxaid.org.uk

 If the problem cannot be sorted out by talking to your employer, or looking on a website, the next step is to contact HMRC.
-Tax offices only deal with telephone and written enquiries and are not open to the public.
-If you need to see someone face-to-face, you will need to go to a Tax Enquiry Centre.
+Usually, you will need to do this by telephone.

-When you contact the tax office, you must be ready to quote your national insurance number and your employer's tax reference number.
+When you contact HMRC, you must be ready to quote your national insurance number and your employer's tax reference number.
 If you don't know the tax reference number, your employer must give it to you if you ask for it.
 Or look on your payslip,P45 or P60.

-You can speak to someone face-to-face at a Tax Enquiry Centre.
-Most Tax Enquiry Centres are accessible for disabled people and can provide induction loops, magnifiers to help you read the forms and crystal listening devices to help you if you are hard of hearing.
+Most Enquiry Centres are accessible for disabled people and can provide induction loops, magnifiers to help you read the forms and crystal listening devices to help you if you are hard of hearing.
 If you need a sign language interpreter, or other interpretation services, these can be arranged.